Canon 1100D vs Canon M

 It is notable that the Canon M has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1100D does not feature such a mic input.

 Both the 1100D and the Canon M have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the Canon M was followed by the Canon EOS M3.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1100D vs Canon M